orefalo/svelte-virtuallists/KNOWN-ISSUES.md

 For now it breaks Svelte preview REPL as it can't compile ts on the fly

-[ ] Problem with positioning
-[ ] Problem with visible index range events
-[ ] Problem with offset scrolling
-[ ] Problem with focus positioning
+[ ] Problem with focus positioning on the edge size